 - Dress appropriately before you enter the Vatican.
 Sleeveless blouses, miniskirts, shorts and hats are not permitted.

 - Use of mobile phones inside the Sistine Chapel is prohibited.
 Elsewhere you can use your phone, but it is preferred that you refrain from doing so if possible.

 - Absolutely refrain from touching any work of art.
 Alarm and surveillance systems are in place.

 - You cannot enter the Museums or the Basilica with alcoholic drinks.
 Any food or drink may be left at the cloakrooms.

 - The foundation of every successful trip is planning things in advance.
-That is super important when you're visiting a popular destination like the Vatican.
-Part of your planning should include booking tickets for the Vatican Museums and any other place you are planning on visiting in advance.
+Part of your planning should include booking tickets for the Vatican Museums in advance.
 Book your tickets online to get different options to pick from and deals that allow you to save some money.

 - If you are looking forward to visiting the Sistine Chapel in the Vatican Museums, please note that the last room of the museum can only be accessed before 3 PM.
 Plan your day accordingly.